riking/mcedit/README.md

 MCEdit is an open-source, BSD-licenced world editor for the viral indie hit [Minecraft](http://www.minecraft.net/).

+## For Users

+MCEdit is available for download at http://www.mcedit.net.
+On that site is also the [About page](http://www.mcedit.net/about.html).

+You may also want to look at the [wiki](https://github.com/mcedit/mcedit/wiki) for this project.

+### Reporting Issues

+First, read the [Reporting Guidelines](http://github.com/mcedit/mcedit/wiki/Reporting-Issues) before submitting any issues; there's even an easy link to create a GitHub issue on that page.

+Consider checking the [MCEdit site](http://www.mcedit.net) and trying the development version.
+It's possible that your issue may have already been fixed and is waiting for a stable release.

 ## For Developers

 MCEdit is written in Python using a variety of open source modules.
 When developing it is recommended to use virtualenv to keep dependencies sane and for easy deployment.